We have the essentials of the Marmot Review 2020 for you, including recommended policy measures to tackle health inequalities

 How has UK life expectancy changed in the last ten years?

-The report tells us that this is the first time in 120 years, that the UK has seen such miniscule growth in life expectancy.
+The report tells us that this is the first time in 120 years, that life expectancy has barely increased.

 The UK is currently only above Iceland and the USA in terms of life expectancy growth – countries like Estonia and Norway are significantly increasing their life expectancies.
 The most startling statistic is the decrease in female life expectancy, which changed the most in the most deprived 10% of neighbourhoods in the UK.
 It was the North East that saw the worst decrease in life expectancy, within their most poverty-stricken areas.